 If you visit our storage facility, some personal data may be collected from monitoring devices and systems such as closed-circuit TV (CCTV) and door entry systems at the site.

 You can set your browser not to accept cookies and the websites below tell you how to remove cookies from your browser.
 However, some of our website features may not function as a result.

-We rely on a different lawful basis for collecting and using personal data in different situations.
+We rely on a different lawful basis for collecting and using personal data in different situations

-Where you make enquiries about storing with us before you become a customer, we need to collect personal information about you so that we can take steps to enter into a contract with you.
+Where you make inquiries about storing with us before you become a customer, we need to collect personal information about you so that we can take steps to enter into a contract with you.
 Once you have become a customer, we need to collect and use personal information to provide services to you and to claim our right to be paid in return for our services under our standard terms of business/contract with you.
 This includes collecting and using your personal information to:

 If you apply for a job with us, we will collect and use personal information to process your application and check references.
 If you take a job with us, we will collect and use your personal information to enter into an employment contract with you and to administer the employment relationship, including making payments to you, accounting for tax, ensuring safe working practices, monitoring and managing staff access to systems and facilities, monitoring absences and performance and conducting assessments.

 We collect and use personal information from our customers and staff to comply with our legal obligations.
 For example, we will take copies of documents that identify you so that we can comply with anti-money laundering and counter-terrorist financing requirements.

 Our priority is to make sure we give a high quality and secure service to customers and to follow up effectively on inquiries even though we accept that not all inquiries will lead to a business relationship or contract.
 We collect personal information to:

 - follow up on enquiries in accordance with industry guidelines and provide quotes for storage/details of offers;

 - conduct research and analyse website visitor behaviour patterns;